antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 hello world!
 ```

 It worked!
 We wrote a nix module!
-Publishing is out of scope, but I've seen people use a github action to publish a to flakehub.
+Publishing is out of scope, but I've seen people use a github action to publish to flakehub.
 Otherwise, if you push to github, you can use your module in the `inputs` section, similar to how we're importing `flake-parts` above.

 I'd suggest [flakehub](flakehub.com), because you get a nice documentation page, but github is easier - especially for your first flake.